-FIGURE 65 - MEDIUM VEHICLE TIRE LIFT
+FIGURE 63 - MEDIUM VEHICLE TIRE LIFTS

-9.5.1 How to use a medium vehicle tire lift
+9.5.1 How to use a medium vehicle tire lifts

-The tire lift fits directly on the T-head of the T-bar and is secured in place with locking pins.
+The tire lifts fit directly on the T-head of the T-bar and are secured in place with locking pins.

-- 1. Position the tire lift at the appropriate position on the T-head of the T-bar.
-Make sure to position the tire lift according to the dimensions of the vehicle to be towed. - 2.
-Secure the tire lift in place using the locking pins. - 3.
+- 1. Position the tire lifts at the appropriate position on the T-head of the T-bar.
+Make sure to position the tire lifts according to the dimensions of the vehicle to be towed. - 2.
+Secure the tire lifts in place using the locking pins. - 3.
 Position the angled plates to fit the tire dimensions of the vehicle to be towed. - 4.
 Secure each angled plate in place using the locking pins.

-Once the tire lift is installed, load the vehicle on the tire lift and secure the vehicle in place.
+Once the tire lifts are installed, load the vehicle on the tire lifts and secure the vehicle in place.